mrzool/s-town/source/02-episode2.md

 B: Well thank you.

 J: I guess if I sound like I'm disinterested today it's firstly cuz I'm tired wore-ass out, and secondly because you know, I just, I'm not the most cheerful person.
 You know I spend most spare time now either studying energy or climate change, and it's not looking good.
 So uh, yeah sometimes it's hard for me to get focused back on something when the whole goddamned Arctic summer sea ice is gonna be gone by 2017.
-You know, we're fixing to have heat waves in Siberia this year, and sometimes I feel like a total idiot because I'm worried about a goddamn crack head out here in fuckin, you now Shitttown Alabama, so yeah that' s just a personality disorder of mine.
+You know, we're fixing to have heat waves in Siberia this year, and sometimes I feel like a total idiot because I'm worried about a goddamn crack head out here in fuckin, you now Shitttown Alabama, so yeah that's just a personality disorder of mine.
 You know sometimes when you call me I'm in kind of an upbeat mood and sometimes like today you've caught me in one of these tired, somber, you know, reflective moods where I've been you know sitting there mulling over climate change for about the past 10 damned hours.
 Oh, I mean, my god.

-When John says he' s been mulling over climate change for the past 10 hours, what I think he means is that he's been mulling over climate change for the past 10 hours.
+When John says he's been mulling over climate change for the past 10 hours, what I think he means is that he's been mulling over climate change for the past 10 hours.
 I don't think he's exaggerating.
 It's like work for him, like he's made it his job.

 We've now been talking to each other for a year and a half, and while some of that time we've discussed the murder there's been so much other stuff that John wants to chat about.
 It's interesting stuff but it's all over the place.
 Even if I haven't talked to him in a while nearly every day he sends me emails about all sorts of global calamities that he continues to keep up with even though they've fallen out of the news.